-The Township's OPEB actuarial valuation as of January 1, 2013, used the entry age normal actuarial cost method to estimate both the unfunded liability as of December 31, 2016, and to estimate the Township's annual required contribution.
+The Township's OPEB actuarial valuation as of January 1, 2017, used the entry age normal actuarial cost method to estimate both the unfunded liability as of December 31, 2017, and to estimate the Township's annual required contribution.
 This method was selected because it produced the best estimate of the OPEB liability and annual cost.
 Because the OPEB liability is currently unfunded, the actuarial assumptions include a 4.5 percent rate of return on invested assets.
 The actuarial assumptions include a payroll growth annually at 5%.
-The actuarial assumptions also include an annual health care cost trend rate of 7% initially for the 2013 year, reduced by .5% per year to an ultimate rate of 5.5% in 2016 and thereafter.
+The actuarial assumptions also include an annual health care cost trend rate of 6.0% initially for the 2017 year, then 5.5% in 2018 through 2023.
 The unfunded actuarial liability is being amortized over 30 years as a level percent of pay based on the inflation portion of the salary scale only.
-The remaining amortization period at December 31, 2016 is 27 years.